Skip to content

 1. Schedule Trigger node

-• Cron expression: 0 9 * * 1 (Every Monday at 9 AM)
+• Cron expression: 0 9 * * 1 (every Monday at 9 AM)

 2. HTTP Request node - Get sales data

-• Connect to your analytics API
+• Connect to your analytics API for last week’s metrics

 3. HTTP Request node - Get support tickets